 Hubby and I learned how to play the 10,000 dice game before we had kids.
-It’s a fun and simple game that’s easy to play with a ton of people or just a couple.
+It’s a fun and simple game that’s easy to play with a ton of people and makes a great 2 player date night game.
 Games like that tend to stick around.

 In the last few months we’ve been playing games like crazy around here.
 10,000 has made a strong come back.
 Big M even plays by himself (although his score is extremely high for those games… hmmm).